Ifaz-Ikram/CSE-Department-Representative-Election/README.md

 - Selective field loading with `select` and `include`
 - Connection pooling (max 3 connections for Supabase free tier)
 - Transaction-based vote submissions for atomicity
+- **Query Timeouts**: 30-second hard limit on all database queries to prevent connection exhaustion
 - Efficient vote counting with aggregations

 ✅ **Pagination**